shafy/shafyy/content/post/software-devs-stop-web3.md

 I'll say it again to make it stick: By building and promoting apps and projects based on the blockchain, you become a pawn in this selfish game of chess of the rich.
 I’m not denying that there might be a few blockchain projects that do real good with the money raised, but they are the absolute minority and do so by promoting an incredibly destructive technology.
 The end does not justify the means.

 My plea is: Don’t do it.
-Don’t be tempted by the devil to join this get-quick-reach scheme.
+Don’t be tempted by the devil to join this get-rich-quick scheme.
 Go back to building products and services that are not zero-sum games but add real value to the lives of people without fucking everything else up.

 **Recommended further reading:**